haiku/website/content/guides/virtualizing/virtualbox.md

 ![](/files/guides/virtualizing/virtualbox/image17.png)

 <a name="part_customVESA"></a>
 The other way is to resize the guest window through the host.
 While Virtual Guest Additions are available from HaikuDepot, there is no automatic window resizing support yet.
-However the user may use custom VESA resoultion as a workaround.
+However the user may use custom VESA resolution as a workaround.

 For example, type this in your host system:
 ```sh